mykelalvis/FT/Traveller/WORKING/Mongoose/Behind the Claw/Behind the Claw.md

 The submersibles of Vanejen range from small personal transports to large cargo vessels and run on a diesel- electric system that can use a snorkel to pull in air while remaining submerged.
 An explosives-rigged buoy is carried to blast a hole to the surface in pack ice, allowing a boat to halt, recharge its batteries and then proceed on a long under-ice transit.
 These are not military boats and are unarmed, with a large glassed- in area forward and powerful searchlights mounted alongside.
 This allows visually-guided manoeuvring at close range although it does pose a hazard in the event of collision.
-Most boats are capable of operating at a safe maximum depth of about 200 metres, and can survive at somewhat greater depths.
+Most boats are capable of operating at a safe maximum depth of about 200 meters, and can survive at somewhat greater depths.

 Vanejen has a substantial population of Chirpers, most living on the northern continent, despite it being less hospitable than the other land masses.
 This may be because the Chirpers have moved away from humans, although that begs the question of how they crossed the seas to their new home.
 There are smaller populations of Chirpers on the other continents.